didi-cybersec/Lab-setup/README.md

 # Project Title:  Lab Setup: Deploy Virtual Machines
-## Project Supervisor: Norbert Ephraim
+## Project Supervisor: Cornelius Michael
- *Prepared By:Cornelius Michael  21/07/2025*
+ *Prepared By: Divine Eze 28/05/2026*

 ## 1. Project Overview
-Virtual machines (VMs) are essential tools used to create isolated and virtualized environments that allow multiple operating systems to run on a single physical computer.
-These environments are valuable for various purposes, such as software testing, malware analysis, and cybersecurity training.
+Virtual machines (VMs) are essential tools that create isolated, virtualized environments, enabling multiple operating systems to run on a single physical computer.
+These environments are widely used for software testing, malware analysis, cybersecurity training, and system administration.
+VMs provide a safe and controlled space where users can experiment, troubleshoot, and analyze software without affecting the host operating system.
 By completing this exercise, you will develop essential skills in creating and managing virtual machines for various purposes.
 This exercise prepares you to work in various IT roles, including cybersecurity, where virtual machines are commonly used for malware analysis, penetration testing, and secure software testing.

 ## 2. Project Goals